karayabin/universe-snapshot/universe/Ling/Light_Realform/doc/pages/2020/conception-notes.md

             - required

         - multiplier: array, defines a multiplier for this field.
 For more info about the multiplier, see the [form multiplier trick](https://github.com/lingtalfi/TheBar/blob/master/discussions/form-multiplier.md).
-        This will only work if you use our default objects (feeder: RealformDatabaseFeeder, successHandler: ToDatabaseSuccessHandler).
+        If you set this, don't forget to also set the multiplier property at the configuration level (i.e. both are required for the multiplier trick to work properly).

-        If not (i.e. if you use your own objects), you'll need to re-implement the multiplier trick yourself if you need it.
+        Note: our default objects (i.e. feeder: RealformDatabaseFeeder, successHandler: ToDatabaseSuccessHandler) handle the multiplier trick already.

         The properties are:
         - ?enabled: bool=true, set this to **false** to quickly disable the multiplier.
 It's enabled by default as soon as you define the multiplier property.
         - pivot: string, the name of the pivot column (see the form multiplier trick document for more details)
         - ?on_update_fetch_sql: string, the sql query to use, when in update mode, to fetch the default values based on the given [ric](https://github.com/lingtalfi/NotationFan/blob/master/ric.md).
             By default, our service provides this request automatically for you, based on the value of the **pivot** and **table** properties (the table property comes from the **storage_id** directive of the configuration file), however with the **on_update_fetch_sql** property you can override that default query, should you have more specific business rules.
             You can use {tags} corresponding to the ric columns to access the ric values.
             For instance:
             - select permission_id from lud_permission_group_has_permission where permission_group_id={permission_group_id}
          As for now, the **field identifier** is used as the column name in your table (if you are using a database).
 This might change as concrete cases show up.

          @dev: Search for the abc.1 string in the code to remove that.